DB-ERRSA/errsa-mc-knowledgebase/docs/getting-started.md

 # Getting Started

 How the ERRSA MC server is structured, where systems live, and how changes are made safely.
-!!! "info" You are not expected to memorize this page You are expected to know where answers live and when to escalate
+!!! info "You are not expected to memorize this page" You are expected to know where answers live and when to escalate
 ---